Manufacturers of

 of America advertisement

-In the first quarter of the 20th century International Harvester had a particularly in Imperial Russia & the Soviet Union during the early
+In the first quarter of the 20th century International Harvester sold their products to both Imperial Russia & the Soviet Union during the early

 part of the 20th century.